Unlocking the Power of DeepSeek with Janitor AI: Your Ultimate Guide

 When using DeepSeek through Janitor AI:

 Your data is handled according to DeepSeek’s API policy, not Janitor AI’s alone.
-If privacy matters, read DeepSeek’s retention terms carefully.
+If privacy is a concern, read DeepSeek’s retention terms carefully.

 Setting up DeepSeek on Janitor AI is not hard—but it is exact.